WE MET BEFORE?

 grew up watching how their mothers behaved around men.
 They learned how to act sweet, adorable and seductive, to manipulate people into giving them what they wanted or needed.
-In short, they repeatedly observed these tactics being deployed by a masterful teacher, Borderline mother is often envious of her child's achievements/successes, and could be flirtatious or seductive with her daughter's romantic interests.
-She may have no compunctions whatsoever, about stealing or adult child.
+In short, they repeatedly observed these tactics being deployed by a masterful and manipulative Borderline mother is frequently envious of her child's achievements and successes, and could be flirtatious and/or seductive with her daughter's romantic interests.
+She may have no compunctions or adult child.

 variety of betrayals during childhood have deeply fractured a Borderline's core, and psychic trauma from this period can't help but seriously impact all adult relationship endeavors.
 Add to this, the imprint from a narcissistic parent is retained, and may be subconsciously sought after in her adult attachments~ for LOVE GOT TO DO WITH IT?

 have built-in grandiosity.
 This is their defense against feelings of inadequacy and inferiority, and these deficits trigger their narcissist automatically presumes to know what others are thinking various topics.
 Narcissists love to tell you what you're